-- Fill out a written form to give someone the legal authority to make medical decisions for you if you ever become unable to make decisions for yourself. - Give your doctors written instructions about how you want them to handle your medical care if you become unable to make decisions for yourself.
+• Fill out a written form to give someone the legal authority to make medical decisions for you if you ever become unable to make decisions for yourself.

+• Give your doctors written instructions about how you want them to handle your medical care if you become unable to make decisions for yourself.

-The legal documents that you can use to give your directions in advance in these situations are called "advance directives."
+The legal documents that you can use to give your directions in advance of these situations are called advance directives.
 There are different types of advance directives and different names for them.
-Documents called "living will" and "power of attorney for health care" are examples of advance directives.
+Documents called living will and power of attorney for health care are examples of advance directives.